WTI's Stock Market Puzzle: Piecing Together 2023's Performance

 52-week price history of WTI Stock

-The history of a stock’s 52-week high and low prices can provide important information about its current state and future potential.
-W&T Offshore Inc.’s current trading price is -60.43% away from its 52-week high, while its distance from the 52-week low is 1.54%.
-The stock’s price range for this period has been between $3.57 and $9.16.
-The Energy sector company’s shares saw a trading volume of about 1.05 million for the day, which was lower than the average daily volume of 2.21 million over the last three months.
+Examining the 52-week high and low prices can provide valuable insights into a stock’s current status and future performance.
+W&T Offshore Inc.’s current trading price is -54.26% away from its 52-week high, while its distance from the 52-week low is 16.71%.
+The stock’s price range during this time has been between $3.59 and $9.16.
+The trading volume for the Energy sector company’s shares reached about 0.68 million for the day, which was lower than the average daily volume of 2.25 million over the last three months.

 As of right now, 1 analyst is rating W&T Offshore Inc. as a BUY, 0 of the polled analysts branded the stock as an OVERWEIGHT, 0 analyst is recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 analyst is rating the stock as SELL.

-A key metric for assessing a company’s financial well-being and market status is the debt-to-equity (D/E) ratio.
-This ratio is derived by dividing a company’s total liabilities by its shareholders’ equity, and it demonstrates the level of debt a company uses to support its assets relative to shareholder equity.
+The debt-to-equity (D/E) ratio is a significant metric that provides insights into a company’s financial state and market presence.
+By dividing a company’s current liabilities by its shareholders’ equity, the D/E ratio depicts the extent of debt used by a company to fund its assets relative to the value of its shareholders’ equity.
 At the time of writing, the total D/E ratio for WTI stands at 11.59.
 Similarly, the long-term debt-to-equity ratio is also 10.70.

 WTI Stock Stochastic Average

-As of today, the raw stochastic average of W&T Offshore Inc. over the last 50 days is at 2.75%.
-This shows a declinee from the raw stochastic average of the previous 20 days, which was recorded at 3.52%.
-Further, the company’s Stochastic %K and %D values for the last 20 days were 20.93% and 27.06%, respectively.
+Today, W&T Offshore Inc.’s raw stochastic average for the past 50 days stands at 63.24%, indicating a decline from the raw stochastic average of the last 20 days, which was 89.31%.
+Moreover, the company’s Stochastic %K and %D values over the past 20 days were 85.42% and 71.32% respectively.